Sigismund II Augustus: Second marriage

 From the outset of his reign, Sigismund Augustus came into collision with the country's privileged nobility, who had already begun curtailing the power of the great families.
-The ostensible cause of the nobility's animosity to the King was his second marriage, secretly contracted before his accession to the throne, with the Lithuanian, Calvinist and former mistress, Barbara Radziwiłł, the daughter of Hetman Jerzy Radziwiłł.
+The ostensible cause of the nobility's animosity to the King was his second marriage, secretly contracted before his accession to the throne, with the Lithuanian noblewoman and former mistress, Barbara Radziwiłł, the daughter of Hetman Jerzy Radziwiłł.
 The marriage was announced by the king himself on 2 February 1548 in Piotrków Trybunalski.

 The young and beautiful Barbara was despised by Queen Bona, who attempted to annul the marriage at any cost.
 The agitation was also abundant at Sigismund's first Sejm (parliament) sitting on 31 October 1548 where the deputies threatened to renounce their allegiance unless the new king repudiated Barbara.
 The nobles portrayed Barbara as an opportunistic prostitute that charmed the king for her own benefit.
 That perception was shared with Bona Sforza, who decisively eliminated all her rivals by any means to stay in power.
 The young monarch even considered abdicating.
 By 1550, when Sigismund summoned his second Sejm, the nobles had begun to be in his favor; the nobility was rebuked by Marshal Piotr Kmita Sobieński, who accused them of attempting to unduly diminish the legislative prerogatives of the Polish Crown.
-Furthermore, Bona was removed from Wawel and sent to Mazovia where she established her own small courtly entourage.
+Furthermore, Bona departed from Wawel and went to Mazovia where she established her own small courtly entourage.

 Unlike her predecessor, Barbara was disliked by the royal court and led a more secluded life with Sigismund Augustus, who was deeply in love with her.
 On the other hand, she was ambitious, intelligent, perceptive and had an exemplar taste in fashion.
 She always wore precious pearl necklaces when sitting for portraits.
 The mutual admiration between Sigismund and Barbara made the relationship "one of the greatest love affairs in Polish history".
 While still married to Elizabeth, Sigismund Augustus ordered the construction of a secret passage connecting the Royal Castle in Vilnius with the nearby Radziwiłł Palace so that the couple could meet frequently and discreetly.